Nukesor/pueue/ARCHITECTURE.md

 ### Comments

-1. All functions have to have a doc block.
+1. All functions must have a doc block.
-2. All non-trivial structs have to have doc block.
+2. All non-trivial structs must have a doc block.
 3. Rather too many inline comments than too few.
-4. Non-trivial complexity should be well documented!
+4. Non-trivial code should be well documented!

 In general, please add a lot of comments.
 It makes maintenance, collaboration and reviews MUCH easier.